How to Use K-means for Big Data Clustering?: Experimental analysis

 \subsection{Discussion}

-Overall, Big-means earned $22.222$ points for accuracy and $22.519$ points for time.
-This corresponds to the percentage of $97$\% with respect to accuracy and $98$\% with respect to CPU time.
+Big-means earned $22.222$ points for accuracy and $22.519$ points for time.
+This result corresponds to the percentage of $97$\% with respect to accuracy and $98$\% with respect to CPU time.

-The datasets in Table \ref{TabExper1} are sorted in the descending order of their size.
-If we evaluate the efficiency of Big-means only for the first half of Table \ref{TabExper1}, which contains the largest data sets, we obtain the following results: $98$\% with respect to accuracy and $99$\% with respect to CPU time.
-Thus, with an increase in the size of the clustered datasets, our algorithm has better results both in accuracy and time.
-Our algorithm is more likely than others to show the best or comparable results in terms of accuracy.
-Furthermore, Figure 1 shows that Big-means performs significantly less distance function evaluations than other algorithms on the largest datasets.
-As the sizes of the datasets grow, the benefits of our algorithm become much more pronounced.
-This property of the algorithm is most useful for big data clustering.
+We sorted the datasets in Table \ref{TabExper1} in the descending order of their size.
+We also evaluated the efficiency of Big-means only for the first half of Table \ref{TabExper1}, which contains the largest datasets.
+The results are $98$\% in accuracy and $99$\% in time.
+Therefore, with an increase in the dataset size, our algorithm obtains better results both in accuracy and time.
+Generally, our algorithm is more likely than others to show the best or comparable results in terms of accuracy for all datasets.
+Furthermore, Figure \ref{FigDistsEvals1} shows that Big-means performed significantly less distance function evaluations than other algorithms on the largest datasets.
+As the dataset size grows, the benefits of our algorithm become more pronounced.
+This property of Big-means is most useful for big data clustering.
+On the other hand, for all but the smallest datasets, Forgy K-means and K-means++ exhibited the largest number of distance function evaluations.

-For the 4 smallest datasets Big-means could still achieve resulting accuracies that are better or comparable to those reached by K-means++ and LMBM-Clust, although this was at the expense of more distance function evaluations, as seen on Figure 3.
-However, the increased numbers of distance function evaluations did not significantly impact the resulting CPU time of Big-means: the clustering for those datasets was still finished within fractions of a second.
-It is also observed that for some datasets, such as MiniBooNE Particle Identification, Sensorless Drive Diagnosis, Shuttle Control, and EEG Eye State, normalization led to a very favorable impact on the performance of Big-means: it was able to outperform other competitive algorithms both in accuracy and time after normalization.
-Futhermore, normalization allowed the use of much smaller chunk sizes for Big-means.
-The reasons for this behavior are to be studied in later research by testing Big-means on specifically crafted synthetic data.
+For the four smallest datasets, Big-means was still able to achieve a resulting accuracy that is better or comparable to the accuracy achieved by K-means++ and LMBM-Clust, albeit at the cost of more distance function evaluations, as seen in Figures \ref{Fig1Exp2Ds20}-\ref{Fig1Exp2Ds23}.
+However, the increased number of distance function evaluations did not significantly impact the resulting CPU time since Big-means still finished the clustering for these datasets within fractions of a second.
+We also observe that normalization favorably impacted Big-means' performance for some datasets, such as MiniBooNE Particle Identification, Sensorless Drive Diagnosis, Shuttle Control, and EEG Eye State.
+Big-means outperformed competitive algorithms on these datasets in accuracy and time after normalization.
+Furthermore, normalization allowed using much smaller sample sizes $s$ for Big-means and significantly reduced the number of distance function evaluations.
+In later research, we will study the reasons for this behavior by testing Big-means on specifically crafted synthetic data.